ioslas/JAVA-mini_educated_projects/Medium_Advanced_level/Matrix/README.md

   .
   .
   ```
-  - SquareMatrixOperations (Mostly like find the inverse of matrix)
+  - SquareMatrixOperations (Mostly like find the inverse of matrix, showing each step of solving that problem)
   ```
   Matrix (3x3):
   43 13 5